Economic Impact From Convergence of 5G & IoT

-5G, the next generation of wireless technology will create 3 million US jobs adding $500 billion to the US GDP according to a recent report by Accenture.
+5G is the next generation of wireless technology.
+It will create 3 million US jobs adding $500 billion to the US GDP according to a recent report by Accenture.

 The US wireless industry, which generates $475 billion in GPD, supports more than 4.7 million jobs and creates $1 trillion in economic output.

-Now, with the rollout of 5G underway, the industry is expected to add nearly 63 percent more jobs to build-out network infrastructure across the US.
+Now, with the rollout of 5G underway, the industry expects to add 63 percent more jobs to build-out network infrastructure across the US.
 Wireless providers will invest more than $275 billion in US infrastructure in the next three years, according to experts.

 5G requires much denser infrastructure than 4G – with more than 300,000 small cells needed over the next four years.
 For reference, this is relatively equal to two times the number of macro towers built in the last 30 years.

-Estimates highlight that the wireless industry’s investment in deploying 5G could create a direct impact of more than 350,000 new construction jobs and a total of 850,000 jobs in the US when considering suppliers and partners cumulatively over the network build-out.
+Estimates highlight that the wireless industry’s investment in 5G could create a direct impact.
+This investment could produce more than 350,000 new construction jobs and a total of 850,000 jobs in the US.
+When considering suppliers and partners cumulatively over the network build-out.

 Further, the broader economic benefits from 5G will create an additional 2.2 million jobs in local communities across the country.
 Communities of all sizes are likely to see jobs created.
-Small to medium-sized cities with a population of 30,000 to 100,000 could see 300 to 1,000 jobs created while in larger cities like Chicago, as many as 90,000 jobs created, according to the report.
+Small to medium-sized cities with a population of 30,000 to 100,000 could see 300 to 1,000 jobs created.
+Cities with populations like Chicago could see as many as 90,000 jobs created, according to the report.

 “The report findings show what an incredible opportunity there is in local economies,” said Tejas Rao, managing director and Mobile Offering Network lead for Accenture’s North America practice.